-- CR22.1.
-The signal to start in all races is the drop of a flag, or by other signal notified by the Referee at the briefing. - CR22.2.
+- CR23.1.
 The Referee alone decides whether the start is fair.
-If it is not, the Referee blows the whistle and the race is restarted. - CR22.3.
+If it is not, the Referee blows the whistle and the race is restarted. - CR23.2.
 All riders and ponies must be behind the Penalty line for the start of the race.
 The Referee blows the whistle to let riders know that the arena is prepared for the start.
 The Referee raises the flag.
-The riders are called forward, STAND behind the Start line and the race is started by the drop of the flag. - CR22.4.
-Any pony which crosses the Start line before the flag is dropped is sent back behind the Penalty line by the Referee. - CR22.5.
-If a pony which has been sent back crosses the Penalty line before the start of the race they may be eliminated at the end of the race. - CR22.6.
-A rider crossing the Penalty line before the start may correct this error as with any other line fault. - CR22.7.
+The riders then move forward at no faster than a walking pace, they will pause and be prepared to stand behind the Start line and the race is started by the drop of the flag. - CR23.3.
+Any pony which crosses the Start line before the flag is dropped is sent back behind the Penalty line by the Referee. - CR23.4.
+If a pony which has been sent back crosses the Penalty line before the start of the race they may be eliminated at the end of the race. - CR23.5.
+A pony or rider is deemed to have crossed the start or penalty line if any one of their feet are above, on or over the start finish line. - CR23.6.
+A rider crossing the Penalty line before the start may correct this error as with any other line fault. - CR23.7.
 If the Referee orders a pony to be sent back for causing a false start, the Team Trainer has the opportunity to replace that pony with another member of the team or pair.
 However, the rider must still start from the Penalty line.
 If a race is re-run or restarted any teams, pairs or individuals who have been sent back to the Penalty line by the referee must still start from the Penalty line.

-- CR22.8.
+- CR23.8.
 If a rider is not ready, he/she may raise his/her hand.
-A referee will not start a race if a rider has his/her hand raised. - CR22.9.
-Riders must be mounted on their pony when crossing the Start/Finish or Changeover line when entering the playing area at the beginning of their part of the race (except when specified otherwise by the rules of the game).
+A referee will not raise the flag if a rider has his/her hand raised.
+Once the flag is raised however and the riders are under starter's orders, only the referee will decide when to start the race and it is the responsibility of the rider to ensure they are facing forwards and ready to start. - CR23.9 Riders must be mounted on their pony when crossing the Start/Finish or Changeover line when entering the playing area at the beginning of their part of the race (except when specified otherwise by the rules of the game).
 A rider is deemed to be mounted if they are on or above the saddle with each knee on either side of the pony and below the level of the saddle skirt.
-Feet do not need to be in the stirrups
+Feet do not need to be in the stirrups.